Job the man

 Nevertheless, God really knows what is best for his own glory and for our ultimate good.
 This answer is given in contrast to the limited concepts of Job's three friends.

-Job's friends persist in trying to tell Job what the answer to Job’s suffering is.
+Job's friends persist in trying to tell Job what the answer to his suffering is.
 They were in a dilemma because of Job's catastrophic disaster.
 If a man of such high reputation could suffer so devastating a misfortune, their own security was imperiled by the same possibility that the same thing could happen to themselves.
 Their basic motive in attempting to elicit from Job a confession of sin was to establish their own sense of security.
 If Job had been guilty of some grievous sin which the public had no knowledge of, then his overwhelming disaster could have easily been understood as the retribution of the righteous God.
 Failing to get Job to repent, despite all their diligent efforts, they felt unable to return home relived and reassured that calamity would be kept from their door.

 The role of Satan